R-CF/ncdfCF/README.md

 - **Bounds** information.
 When present, bounds are read and used in analyses.
 - **Discrete dimensions**, optionally with character labels.
+- **Parametric vertical coordinates** are read, including variables listed in the `formula_terms` attribute.
+- **Auxiliary coordinates** are identified and read.
+This applies to both scalar axes and auxiliary longitude-latitude grids.

 ##### Basic usage